youandmedigital/craft-breadcrumb/README.md

 ## Breadcrumb Overview

 This plugin will generate a simple breadcrumb array that you can style via Twig.
+It will generate crumb titles from customFieldHandle if set, falling back to the title field.
+If none of these fields are present, it will generate the crumb title from the slug field.

-It generates crumb titles from the following fields in order of priority 1) customFieldHandle, 2) title, 3) slug.
-It works across different element types and is multisite friendly.
+Breadcrumb works across different element types and is multisite friendly.
+It can even be used to generate `BreadcrumbList` schema.

 Example Breadcrumb output: